quintel/etdataset-public/README.md

 Testing your dataset for the ETM involves two steps:

-1. You should test if [Atlas](https://github.com/quintel/atlas) is able to initialize the graph structure with your dataset.
+1. You should test if [Atlas](https://github.com/quintel/atlas) perform its calculations with your dataset.
+[Atlas](https://github.com/quintel/atlas) is dedicated to inializing the [graph structure](https://github.com/quintel/documentation#the-energy-calculation) and energy flows for the ETM.
 - You should investigate the impact of your changes on the ETM results by running [ETEngine](https://github.com/quintel/etengine) and [ETModel](https://github.com/quintel/etmodel) on your local machine.

 See the [Testing locally](documentation/testing_locally.md) documentation for a detailed instruction.
 When you are satisfied with your dataset, you can start sharing your work.